ljhopkins2/broadcastify-archtk/README.md

         - Edit the `MP3_OUT_PATH` value to point to where you want to store `mp3` files.
 Note that _the directory must exist before downloading archive files_, or you'll get an error
         - Edit the `AUTH_DATA_PATH` value to point to your `pwd.ini`
     - `pwd.ini`
-        - Use the [`sample_pwd.ini`](https://github.com/ljhopkins2/BArT/blob/master/sample_pwd.ini) in this repo as a template
+        - Use the [`sample_pwd.ini`](https://github.com/ljhopkins2/pybartok/blob/master/sample_pwd.ini) in this repo as a template
         - Add your Broadcastify premium username & password in the appropriate spots
         - Assuming you're using GitHub, save the file to a directory that's either not in the repo or is listed in your `.gitignore` file (this is important so that your login information doesn't become part of your commit history)<br><br>

 1. **Install selenium**.
 Selenium is a browser emulator used to interact with Broadcastify's archive navigation tools.
     - Install with `pip install -U selenium`<br><br>

 1. **Get a browser driver**.
 Selenium requires a driver to interface with your chosen browser.
-All testing for BArT is done with the Chrome browser driver (currently v77).
+All testing for pyBArTOK is done with the Chrome browser driver (currently v77).
     - Install [Chrome's browser driver](https://sites.google.com/a/chromium.org/chromedriver/downloads), or the browser of your choice (see [the list on the selenium pyPI page](https://pypi.org/project/selenium/)
     - You must either
       1. ensure the driver is in your computer's `PATH` (here's [a great resource for Mac users](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/#.Uydjga1dXDg) on that front) OR